-There's a lot to consider when you buy a house.
+There are many factors to consider when you buy a house.
 Price...location...school district...type of loan...

 One more issue you'll want to understand before you buy in California: Mello Roos.